kworkflow/kworkflow/documentation/man/features/pomodoro.rst

 This feature provides a way for kernel developers to manage their time through the Pomodoro technique.

-One helpful feature associated with timers is the **--tag | -g** option since it allows users to associate a simple tag to their timebox.
+One helpful feature associated with timers is the ``--tag | -g`` option since it allows users to associate a simple tag to their timebox.
 Later, users can generate a report that will display their focus time per tag.
-Users can register a tag by simply use :code:`kw p --tag <name>`.
+Users can register a tag by simply use ``kw p --tag <name>``.
 The maximum length for this tag is 32 characters.
-Optionally, users can provide an extra level of details by associating a description to a specific tag by using **--description | -d**.
+Optionally, users can provide an extra level of details by associating a description to a specific tag by using ``--description | -d``.
 It is recommended to use this option with the same tag and update the description every time you work on a specific task; with that, kw can generate a fine-grained report within a set of descriptions shown nested to a particular tag.

 Naturally, users might forget the tag name that they registered for a specific task.
-For trying to help with this task, users can use :code:`kw p --tag` to list all tags created by them; the output also provides the tag id.
+For trying to help with this task, users can use ``kw p --tag`` to list all tags created by them; the output also provides the tag id.

 .. note:: It is highly recommended to use tags and descriptions with a timebox.